marcindulak/k3s-apparmor-demo/README.md

 ![main](https://github.com/marcindulak/k3s-apparmor-demo/workflows/main/badge.svg)

 # Description

 A demonstration of an [AppArmor](https://en.wikipedia.org/wiki/AppArmor) profile to **allow** `cat` access to a Kubernetes secret.

-This demo requires an OpenSUSE or Ubuntu, preferably in a virtual machine, due to a risk of locking yourself out when working with AppArmor.
+This demo requires an OpenSUSE or Ubuntu, preferably in a virtual machine, due to a risk of **locking yourself out** when working with AppArmor!

 The recommended way of following the demo is using [virtualbox](https://www.virtualbox.org/) and [vagrant](https://www.vagrantup.com/).

 # Introduction

-[AppArmor](https://en.wikipedia.org/wiki/AppArmor) is a Linux kernel security module, created in 1998 used to restrict capabilities of executed programs.
+[AppArmor](https://en.wikipedia.org/wiki/AppArmor) is a Linux kernel security module, created in 1997 used to restrict capabilities of executed programs.
-AppArmor was first available in SUSE, later became part of Ubuntu, and in 2010 got integrated into the Linux kernel.
+The code of AppArmor was first acquired and open-sourced by Novell, made available in SUSE, later became part of Ubuntu, and in 2010 got integrated into the Linux kernel.

-AppArmor allows to control programs access to network, filesystem write/read capabilities and others, by defining text-based profiles.
+AppArmor allows to control programs access to network, filesystem write/read capabilities, cpu and memory resources and others, by defining text-based profiles.
 It provides a [mandatory access control](https://en.wikipedia.org/wiki/Mandatory_access_control) (MAC), meaning the policies are set globally, and the regular users of the system have no rights to override the policies.
+Programs confined by an AppArmor profile are denied all capabilities, and every capability that has to be allowed needs to be explicitly listed in the profile.

 Another popular Linux security kernel module, similar to AppArmor however more feature [rich](https://www.redhat.com/sysadmin/apparmor-selinux-isolation), is [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux).
 SELinux originated at National Security Agency (NSA) around year 2000, and is supported primarily by Red Hat.

 # Demo

 ## Initial setup